 Dental Hospital may be closed for a few days during holiday periods.
 However, the hospital does provide 24-hour emergency services (on call).

 View from the main lobby and waiting area on the sixth floor of Dental Hospital.
 Always attractive to have a waterway closeby.

 Dental services at other hospitals and clinics :

 The dental department of the major hospitals in Bangkok for sure also offer good dental services.

 You may notice when viewing our directory listings of dental services available, that you have a lot of choice.
-A lot of services seem also or mainly to be catering to dental tourists.
-Often it appears as if cosmetic dental services are offered, like 'whitening' services.
+A lot of services seem mainly to be catering to dental tourists.
+Often it appears as if mostly cosmetic dental services are offered, like 'whitening' services.
 Dental implants also seem to be widely available.
 Before going for any 'whitening' treatment or other cosmetic work, we suggest you research a bit, because we just presume that this may not be the best way for long-term dental health.
 We do not know about the expenses for various treatments.
 As a guideline, we just assume that dental services at major hospitals (Bumrungrad Hospital, Bangkok General, Samitivej Hospital) will be priced at similar levels.
-Most clinics probably provide services at lower rates.
+Most clinics likely provide services at lower rates.
 Often materials used can be cheap or expensive.
 For example, if you need a crown or a bridge, different materials from different sources are available.
 If you are charged less for services, you may want to consider that some of the material may be of lower quality (to provide long-term beneficial results).

-Pricelist Dental Hospital (last updated 2015)
+Pricelist Dental Hospital (last updated end 2019)